 On the contrary, when the diver begins to ascend to the top, the pressure will reduce with an increase in the volume of nitrogen gas.

-The main problem during deep water diving is that at what rate the diver is ascending towards the top.
-I mean, if the diver is ascending slowly, then nitrogen gas molecules will expand slowly back to its normal state without causing any problem.
+The main problem during deep water diving is at what rate the diver is ascending towards the top.
+I mean, if the diver is ascending slowly, then nitrogen gas molecules will expand slowly back to their normal state without causing any problems.

 On the other hand, if the diver is ascending too quickly, due to the quick expansion of nitrogen into the blood vessel, his blood will turn into a foamy mess, resulting in severe pain in joints or simply causing Bends.